bitrise-io/devcenter/_articles/en/builds/triggering-builds/trigger-map.md

 If you want to run more than one workflow, you can [chain workflows](/bitrise-cli/workflows/#chaining-workflows-and-reusing-workflows) after each other.
 The workflows chained this way won't run in parallel, but the full chain of workflows will be executed, in the order you chain them.

-The order of the items also matter: if you'd specify a `push_branch: mast` item after a `push_branch: "*"` item, the `push_branch: master` would never be selected as every code push event would match `push_branch: "*"` first, and the first item which matches the trigger will select the workflow for the build!
+The order of the items also matter: if you'd specify a `push_branch: master` item after a `push_branch: "*"` item, the `push_branch: master` would never be selected as every code push event would match `push_branch: "*"` first, and the first item which matches the trigger will select the workflow for the build!

 ## How to build only a single branch